-When I started my running career in one of the largest athletic clubs in my country, my Coach said to me that I should have more than one pair of running shoe.
-At that time, I didn’t really think about why that was necessary, I just did what he told me because I wanted to run on his team.
+When I started my running career in one of the largest athletic clubs in my country, my Coach said to me I should have more than one pair of running shoes.
+At that time, I didn’t really think about why that was necessary, I just did what he told me because I wanted to run on his team – but running shoes are different in their design and structure.
+In how to evaluate new running shoes – a valuable asset we will look at this topic.

-But later on I heard something very interesting from physiotherapist Jesper Petersen that make sense to me about why it’s beneficial to shift between two or more different set of running shoes, because the load when you land influences the body in different ways.
-Now I know that How To Evaluate New Running Shoes, The Valuable Asset is really important.
+Later on, I heard something very interesting from physiotherapist Jesper Petersen that makes sense to me about why it’s beneficial to shift between two or more different sets of running shoes because of the load when you land influences the body in different ways.
+Now I know how to evaluate new running shoes – a valuable asset is really important.
+I have found two examples of different shoes below:

 The result was that the group that switched between several different running shoes had a 39% lower risk to get a running injury compared to those who ran in the same running shoe in all training sessions.